Criminal Defense Lawyer in New Jersey

 Being charged with a crime can result in the loss of your freedom.
 With so much potentially at stake, you should consult an aggressive, experienced criminal attorney who can mount a strong defense that is tailored to your circumstances.
 Call us at (732) 246-0888 to start discussing your situation with a criminal attorney in New Jersey.

-John B. Fabriele represents people throughout the following New Jersey Counties including:
+John B. Fabriele provides criminal defense throughout the following New Jersey service areas: